Take Action Now!

 It’s always great to personalize your letter to public officials, but some key points you may want to include in your comments to FERC are below.

-The Klamath Dams block hundreds of miles of historical salmon and steelhead habitat.
+These dams block hundreds of miles of historical salmon and steelhead habitat.
 In recent years, the Klamath River suffered record low runs of salmon leading to lost opportunities for commercial, recreational, and tribal fishermen.
 This is a severe blow to struggling rural economies in Northern California and Southern Oregon.
 In recent years, weak runs of Klamath salmon led to fishing closures along most of the California and Oregon coasts and in the Klamath River.

 The dams create conditions that produce massive blooms of toxic algae in their reservoirs, posing health risks to wildlife and humans.

-Decades of peer -reviewed studies demonstrate that dam removal would enhance fisheries, dramatically improve water quality, and alleviate toxic algae blooms
+Decades of peer-reviewed studies demonstrate that dam removal would enhance fisheries, dramatically improve water quality, and alleviate toxic algae blooms.

 It’s time to allow dam owner PacifiCorp to carry out the plan to transfer and decommission the dams that is described in the Klamath Hydroelectric Settlement Agreement.
 It makes both economic and environmental sense.